State imposes new drink curfew for restaurants and bars

 On one hand, bars and restaurants will soon be allowed to increase their indoor seating capacity from 25 percent to 50 percent.

-The owner of McGrath's Pub in Dalton said this latest restriction is really going to hurt.
-10 o'clock is usually when the bar is busiest with customers.
-Come September 21st, the place will have to be done selling drinks before then.
+The owner of McGrath's Pub in Dalton said this latest restriction is really going to hurt since 10 p.m. is usually when the bar is busiest with customers.
+Come September 21, the place will have to be done selling drinks before then.

-In a press conference, health secretary Dr. Rachel Levine said the commonwealth has bent its curve and slowed the spread of the coronaivrus so restaurants can increase capacity.
+In a news conference on Tuesday, Secretary of Health Dr. Rachel Levine said the commonwealth has bent its curve and slowed the spread of the coronavirus so restaurants can increase capacity.

 "We're at the point where we feel we can raise that occupancy limit but do it in a very safe way," Dr. Levine said.

 McGrath said this new drink curfew will also slow business.
-10 o'clock is usually a popular time here and his business is already struggling.
+10 p.m. is usually a popular time here and his business is already struggling.